LucasWaelti/docker-xenial-kinetic/README.md

 Create a Docker image to run Voxblox and the AprilTag detection on Ubuntu Xenial for x86_64 architecture with all required dependencies.

+Clone [this snippet](https://gitlab.com/snippets/1975895) to install voxblox and its dependencies in a self contained folder.

 ## Build the image
 ```bash
 cd ~/docker_test